 By: Ehren Allen, PT/Certified Manual Therapist

 The anterior cruciate ligament is one of the main stabilizing ligaments of the knee.
 The ACL is a thick band of tissue that connects the femur (thigh bone) with the tibia (weight-bearing leg bone) and its main function is to prevent anterior translation (or forward movement) of the lower leg during functional movements.
+The quick answer to what is an ACL tear, it is when the ligament is sprained or torn based on 3 grades.

 If you want to learn more about ACL Injuries, click here